apurva-shukla/self-hosted-website/_posts/live_part1_homelab.md

 ogImage:
   url: "/assets/blog/homelab/two-door-policy.jpg"
 ---
+*This is part 1 of a series of posts about my homelab that explains the process of setting it up.
+[Part 2](/posts/live_part2_homelab) does into my motiviations, and [Part 3](/posts/live_part3_homelab) explains how I setup a two-door policy to secure it.*

+For a long time, my digital life felt like I was just renting space.
+Two years ago, I realized I was paying for Netflix and Hulu, yet rarely watching anything that truly inspired me.
+I felt trapped by recommendation algorithms, so I switched to Stremio with RealDebrid.
+Cutting out streaming subscriptions was liberating—and nudged me closer to the world of self-hosting.

-My digital life felt... rented.
-Bookmarks in one cloud, smart home logic in another, reading lists in a third.
-I was a tenant on a dozen platforms—my data scattered, my control an illusion.
-So I bought a modest Cilate Mini PC (16GB RAM, 500GB SSD).
-Not to build a data center, but to claim a small plot of digital land for myself.
+Lately, the fragmentation became impossible to ignore: bookmarks in one cloud, smart home routines in Philips Hue, reading lists in Obsidian, and more.
+My data was scattered across a dozen platforms, and any sense of control was just an illusion.
+That’s when I decided to buy a modest Cilate Mini PC (16GB RAM, 500GB SSD).
+I wasn’t aiming to build a data center—just to carve out a small, personal plot of digital land.
 This is the story of that homestead.

 <img src="/assets/blog/homelab/ebay.png" alt="Ebay purchase screenshot" class="blog-image">
 <small class="image-caption">$100 I'd spent again in a heartbeat</small>

 <img src="/assets/blog/homelab/minipc.jpg" alt="Tiny little guy" class="blog-image">
 <small class="image-caption">The tiny little guy.</small>

-The foundation of my setup is **Proxmox VE**.
-On this single Mini PC, I run a small ecosystem of isolated services inside lightweight LXC containers.
+At the core of this mini PC is **Proxmox VE**.
+On it, a run a bunch of isolated services inside lightweight LXC containers.
 Each container has a clear purpose—a quiet stand against digital dependence:

 <img src="/assets/blog/homelab/proxmox.png" alt="Proxmox virtual containers" class="blog-image">
 <small class="image-caption">A mini-army of personal servers</small>